On utility maximization under convex portfolio constraints: Introduction and notation

 \subsection{Notation and function spaces}

-All stochastic objects are defined on a filtered probability space $(\Omega,\sF,(\sF_t)_{t\in [0,T]},\PP)$ where the $T\in (0,\infty)$ is the time horizon and the underlying filtration $\FFF := (\sF_t)_{t\in[0,T]}$ satisfies the usual conditions.
-For $p\in (0,\infty]$, $\lpee$ denotes the Lebesgue space $\lpee(\Omega,\sF,\PP)$ and $\lzer$ denotes the collection of all $\PP$-a.s.~equivalence classes of finite-valued random variables on $(\Omega,\FF)$ (topologized by convergence in probability).
-If not stated otherwise, all processes are assumed to be \cd and $\FFF$-adapted, with the exception of processes which serve as integrands in stochastic integrals; those are always assumed to be $\FFF$-predictable.
+All stochastic objects are defined on a filtered probability space $(\Omega,\sF,(\sF_t)_{t\in[0,T]},\PP)$ where the $T\in(0,\infty )$ is the time horizon, and the underlying filtration $\FFF:= (\sF_t)_{t\in[0,T]}$ satisfies the usual conditions.
+For $p\in(0,\infty]$, $\lpee$ denotes the Lebesgue space $\lpee(\Omega,\sF,\PP)$, and $\lzer$ denotes the collection of all $\PP$-a.s. equivalence classes of finite-valued random \mbox{variables} on $(\Omega,\FF)$ (topologized by convergence in probability).
+If not stated otherwise, all processes are assumed to be c\`{a}dl\`{a}g and $\FFF$-adapted, with the exception of processes which serve as integrands in stochastic integrals; those are always assumed to be $\FFF$-predictable.